 The best time to visit Oman is between November and mid-March, when the cooler air brings the mountain scenery sharply into focus and daytime temperatures average 25°C. For the rest of the year, much of Oman is oppressively hot and hazy, particularly between May and August.
 The redeeming summertime feature is the khareef, the mid-June to late-August rainy season in southern Oman.
 Many Gulf visitors flock to this area to picnic under the drizzle on Dhofar’s grassy hills.
 The rain (and the green) vanishes by mid-September The peak tourist season in the north is from November to mid-March.

 Oman is generally a very safe country.
 There are no compulsory inoculations if traveling from the UK, although vaccinations against tuberculosis and hepatitis B are sometimes recommended.
 A yellow fever vaccination certificate is required from travelers arriving from an infected area.

 The unit of Oman currency is the Omani Rial, abbreviated to OMR.
 Moneychangers keep similar hours to banks, but are often open from around 4pm to 7pm as well.
 They usually offer a slightly more competitive rate than the banks, and most charge only a nominal commission of 500 baisa per cash transaction.
 American Express is accepted, as are other major credit cards.
 There are over 65 ATMs in the Sultanate of Oman.
-Travellers cheques are easily exchanged.
-To avoid additional exchange rate charges, travellers are advised to take traveller’s cheques in US Dollars.
-Most banks will change US-dollar travellers cheques for a commission.
+Travelers cheques are easily exchanged.
+To avoid additional exchange rate charges, travelers are advised to take traveler’s cheques in US Dollars.
+Most banks will change US-dollar travelers cheques for a commission.